Workflows and User Processes¶

-Use the menus under Settings ‣ Technical ‣ Enterprise Process ‣ Processes to define new processes or modify existing processes.
+Use the menus under Administration ‣ Customization ‣ Enterprise Process to define new processes or modify existing processes.
 When entering a process, OpenERP shows you the list of states available for that process.

 You can also link to a menu so that users can learn which menu to use to access objects in a state.
-You can set the conditions in the section Conditions.
+You can set the conditions in which this object is in a greyed-out state in the section Conditions.
 These expressions, too, are encoded in Python format.

-Once the node has been defined, you should set the process transitions this object from menu Settings ‣ Technical ‣ Enterprise Process ‣ Process Transitions.
+Once the node has been defined, you should set the transitions leaving this object.
 For each transition you can:

 Set up a list of buttons that start various transitions in the process,